-Many sales people use a cold email as a key tool to try engage with a sales prospect.
-We say “cold” in the same way that we refer to a cold call in that your are sending an email to someone that you do not have an existing relationship or dialogue with.
+Many salespeople use a cold email as a key tool to try to engage with a sales prospect.
+We say “cold” in the same way that we refer to a cold call in that you are sending an email to someone that you do not have an existing relationship or dialogue with.

 Using email instead of a phone call, or just before reaching out with a call, can have a lot of benefits but there are definitely some things to keep in mind in order to improve your results and effectiveness.